kewlbear/Open3D-iOS/README.md

 # Open3D-iOS

-This swift package enables you to use Open3D in your iOS apps.
+Swift package to use Open3D in iOS apps.

 ## Installation